wenzhixin/bootstrap-table/src/extensions/print/README.md

 * description: set true to hide this column in the printed page.
 * default: `false`

+### printFormatter

+* type: Function
+* description: function(value, row, index) - returns a string.
+Formats the cell values for this column in the printed table.
+Function behaviour is similar to the 'formatter' column option
+* default: `undefined`

 ## Icons

 * print: `'glyphicon-print icon-share'`